1. StreamNative Cloud

 --topic test-topic

-• bootstrap-server: the service URL of your Pulsar cluster.
-For details, see get a service URL.
+• bootstrap-server: the Kafka service URL of your Pulsar cluster.

 b.
 Open another terminal and run a Kafka producer to send a message to the test-topic topic.